mdn/content/files/en-us/web/css/css_flexible_box_layout/controlling_ratios_of_flex_items_along_the_main_axis/index.md

 `flex: 1 1 0;`

-Here, for the purposes of space distribution calculation, we are setting the size of each item to `0`.
+Here, for the purpose of space distribution calculation, we are setting the size of each item to `0`.
 This means all the space is available for distribution.
 Since all the items have the same `flex-grow` factor, they each get an equal amount of space.
-This results in three equal-width, flexible items.
+This results in three equal-width flex items.

 Try changing the `flex-grow` factor from 1 to 0 in this live example to see the different behavior: